-Furthermore, Calpe's reserves are subject to a quarterly review and TransRe engages an external firm to undertake an independent review of the adequacy of the group's reserves.
+Furthermore, Calpe's reserves are subject to a quarterly review and are then subject to an independent review as part of the annual statutory audit.

 Prudent person principle

 When making investment decisions, Calpe considers the average duration of the assets that it invests in and ensures there are no correlations between its underwriting profile and its investments.